a-verma26/University-FeedbackXpress/README.md

 ## Overview

-This project involves developing and deploying a Microservices-based containerized application using SpringBoot and Amazon Relational Database Services (RDS) on Kubernetes.
-The objective is to enhance scalability and resilience, with a baseline configuration of at least three pods continuously running.
+For this assignment, our objective is to develop and deploy a Microservices based containerized application using SpringBoot and Amazon Relational Database Services (RDS) on Kubernetes to enhance its scalability and resilience.
+Our baseline configuration involves running at least three pods continuously.

+To manage the Kubernetes services, we utilize Rancher.
+Additionally, we have established a CI/CD pipeline that involves a Git source code repository on GitHub and Jenkins for automated build and deployment of the application on Kubernetes.

+When changes are made to the code in the GitHub repository, the pipeline automatically triggers a build and deployment process to ensure that the latest version of the application is always available on Kubernetes.

+We test the working of our containerized application by calling different CRUD API calls using Postman.

+Note: These are as part of document, location can be seen in the folder Structure i.e. SWE645-Assignment3.pdf

 ## Contents